dpengineering/Newtons-Cradle/README.md

 Quits execution of the program and exits to the desktop

 ### Home
-Homes the hardware and brings transitions back to the main screen
+Homes the steppers and brings transitions back to the main screen

-## End of year 2018
+## End of year 2023

 ### Bugs
 After running Newton's Cradle for a while the UI will not update as intended, the cursor will not move but updates the values correctly.
 The reset widgets method should rn on its own thread or the main thread to guarantee it re draws correctly.